Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

+The primary method to obtain $a_\mu^{\text{had;LO}}$ employs the dispersion integral over the cross section of hadron production in $e^+e^-$ annihilation.
+The estimate for $a_\mu^{\text{had;LO}}$ in \cite{Aoyama:2020ynm} results from the combination of the comprehensive data-driven evaluations~\cite{Keshavarzi:2019abf,Davier:2019can,Colangelo:2018mtw}.
+Out of all possible hadronic channels, the $\pi^+\pi^-$ production is responsible for about 73\% of the $a_\mu^{\text{had;LO}}$ value and provides the dominant contribution to the uncertainty of the total SM prediction for $a_\mu$.
+The evaluations are based on the existing subpercent precision measurements of the $e^+e^-\to\pi^+\pi^-$ cross section performed on $e^+e^-$ colliders using energy scan \cite{CMD-2:2003gqi,CMD-2:2005mvb,Aulchenko:2006dxz,CMD-2:2006gxt,Achasov:2006vp,SND:2020nwa} or using the initial-state radiation (ISR) technique \cite{KLOE:2008fmq,KLOE:2010qei,KLOE:2012anl,KLOE-2:2017fda, BaBar:2012bdw,BESIII:2015equ}.
+There are discrepancies between the measurements at a level of a few percent, beyond the stated uncertainties, which were accounted for by an inflation of the estimated uncertainty of $a_\mu^{\text{had;LO}}$.

+Lattice QCD allows one to get an {\it ab initio} estimate of the hadronic contribution.
+The first sub-percent evaluation, performed by the BMW collaboration~\cite{Borsanyi:2020mff} and supported by subsequent calculations~\cite{Colangelo:2022vok,Ce:2022kxy,ExtendedTwistedMass:2022jpw,Blum:2023qou,ExtendedTwistedMassCollaborationETMC:2022sta}, led to a SM prediction $a_\mu^{\text{SM}}$ that was much closer to the experimental value, within 1.7 standard deviations.

+The discrepancies in the $e^+e^-\to\pi^+\pi^-$ data and the disagreement between the data-driven and the lattice evaluations cloak the value of $a_\mu^{\text{had;LO}}$ and correspondingly $a_\mu^{\text{SM}}$ and make it impossible to search for the beyond the SM contribution to $a_\mu$ at the level allowed by the Fermilab experiment~\cite{Muong-2:2023cdq}.

-Here we present the new measurement of the cross section $\sigma_{e^+e^-\to\pi^+\pi^-}$ performed with the CMD-3 detector at the VEPP-2000 collider.
-In the rest of the paper we'll discuss the cross section in terms of the pion formfactor $|F_\pi|^2$:
+Here we present the new measurement of the $e^+e^-\to\pi^+\pi^-$ cross section $\sigma_{\pi\pi}$ performed with the CMD-3 detector at the VEPP-2000 collider.
+In the remainder of this Letter we will discuss the cross section in terms of the pion form factor $|F_\pi|^2$,

+A comprehensive description of data analysis and detailed discussion of results of this work are available in a companion paper~\cite{CMD-3:2023alj}.

 VEPP-2000~\cite{Shatunov:2016bdv,Shwartz:2016fhe} is the symmetric electron-positron collider started operation at Budker Institute of Nuclear Physics (Novosibirsk, Russia) in 2010.
 The machine covers the c.m.\ energy range from $\sqrt{s}=0.32$ GeV to 2.0 GeV.
-The unique ``round beam'' optics allows to reach luminosity up to $3\cdot 10^{31}$ cm$^{-2}$s$^{-1}$ at $\sqrt{s}=1$ GeV and $9\cdot 10^{31}$ cm$^{-2}$s$^{-1}$ at $\sqrt{s}=2$ GeV, the world-best for the single bunch mode at this energy range.
-The MeV-range Compton photons produced by backscattering of laser light off electron beam are used for continuous monitoring of average energy and energy spread of colliding beams with 40 keV systematic uncertainty\cite{Abakumova:2012pn,Abakumova:2013fsa}.
+The unique ``round beam'' optics allows one to reach luminosities of up to $3\cdot 10^{31}$ cm$^{-2}$s$^{-1}$ at $\sqrt{s}=1$ GeV and $9\cdot 10^{31}$ cm$^{-2}$s$^{-1}$ at $\sqrt{s}=2$ GeV, which corresponds to the world's highest luminosities for the single bunch mode at this energy range.
+The MeV-range Compton photons produced by backscattering of the laser light on the electron beam are used for continuous monitoring of the average energy and the energy spread of the colliding beams with a systematic uncertainty of 40 keV~\cite{Abakumova:2012pn,Abakumova:2013fsa}.